WJSoftware/wjfe-dataview/README.md

 Since the amount of properties are a lot to set every time, the most effective way to create a theme is to spread the stock theme (light or dark) and then modify what's needed.

+> In the future, deep merging instead of spreading will be enabled via the `wj-merge` package.

 For example, Bootstrap consumers might want to ensure that the data view always uses the body's background color.
-In this case, we could create the following theme in `dataViewThemes.ts`:
+In this case, we could create the following theme in a `dataViewThemes.ts`:

 ```typescript
 import { stockLight, type Theme } from '@wj/dataview';